industriousparadigm/graphql-users/README.md

 # GraphQL

-### Setting up node back end to support GraphQL queries
+### Setting up a Node back end to support GraphQL queries

 Also trying to use TypeScript!